+This report looks at the ways hotel businesses can begin to build sustainable growth in the post-COVID-19 commercial landscape.
 From liquidity to debt and restructuring, we address the diverse and complex challenges hotel owners and operators face.
-In this report we consider the implications for employers and how financial planning for the medium and long term will be affected.
+We also consider the implications for hoteliers and how financial planning for the medium and long term will be affected.